1977 National Women's Conference: Rape

 The government should revise their rape laws to have "graduated penalties depend on the amount of coercion, apply assault by or upon both sexes, include all types of sexual assault".
 The creation of rape centers to help survivors and provide survivor compensation, would make it more accessible for those that have been hurt by rape to get help.
 In order to make it financially easier on married women that attempt to file a rape accusation against their spouse, the definition of rape should be broadened to include marital rape.
 Additionally, the government should provide programs to schools to help prevent rape and try to stop this issue from being as prevalent in future generations.

 Reproductive Freedom

 The convention argued that women should have reproductive freedom and be able to have private facilities relating to reproductive freedom.
 Sex-education should be in schools to educate teens to promote STD awareness and hopefully lessen teenage unplanned pregnancies.
 Also, the convention determined that promoting the backing of Roe v Wade, family planning, and Medicaid payment use for abortion would be in the best interests of everyone.

 Rural Women

 Rural women should have the same rights as rural men, as well as establish a rural education policy.
 The convention was centered around eliminating female discrimination in mostly all debates and planks.

 Sexual Orientation

-The discussion on this plank was centered around how there should be no discrimination on women's sexual orientation.
-This topic was intensely debated at the conference before it was eventually passed; never before had this topic been talked about at any event of this size.
+Discussion of this plank centered on eliminating discrimination based on women's sexual orientation.
+The topic was intensely debated at the conference before it was eventually passed; never before had lesbian rights been so prominent at an event of this size.